I’ve put together a list of 4 of the best affordable toaster ovens for college students below. Each one’s a great choice and only $50 or less!

 I’m not exaggerating when I say that!

 I measured toasting times for 4 slices of bread using my Cuisinart, on all 3 available darkness (toast timer) settings.
-Other ovens are somewhat similar, depending upon their design.
+Other ovens are somewhat similar, depending on their design.
 Medium (my favorite) was fantastic!
 A perfect brown toast evenly placed across the bread.
 Wonderful!

 Similarly, other models will have about the same results.
 I’d estimate a difference of 1-3 minutes in some cases, but generally you should get about the same results.